GoMining token Reaches Market Cap of $64.03 Million (GMT)

-GoMining token (GMT) traded flat against the U.S. dollar during the 1 day period ending at 20:00 PM ET on March 21st.
-During the last seven days, GoMining token has traded flat against the U.S. dollar.
-GoMining token has a market capitalization of $64.03 million and $2.05 million worth of GoMining token was traded on exchanges in the last 24 hours.
-One GoMining token coin can currently be purchased for $0.44 or 0.00000702 BTC on major exchanges.
+GoMining token (GMT) traded flat against the US dollar during the twenty-four hour period ending at 12:00 PM Eastern on March 26th.
+In the last seven days, GoMining token has traded flat against the US dollar.
+GoMining token has a market capitalization of $64.03 million and approximately $2.05 million worth of GoMining token was traded on exchanges in the last 24 hours.
+One GoMining token coin can currently be purchased for $0.44 or 0.00000702 BTC on major cryptocurrency exchanges.

 - Parkgene (GENE) traded flat against the dollar and now trades at $25.59 or 0.00045023 BTC.